 This might seem like a lengthy list, but it barely scratches the surface regarding the possibility of colors and color combinations on a Maine Coon Tabby cat.
 Brown is one of the most common colors in this particular breed and is fairly easy to find.
 Red, Cream, and Blue Tabbies are much harder to find.

 This gentle giant Tabby cat will need a significant amount of grooming.
-They will not be hypoallergenic, and due to the thick layers of their hefty coats, they carry around a lot of hair.
-All felines shed, and because this breed will have more hair than many others, they will shed more.
-Tabby Maine Coons will need regular grooming at least three or four times a week if not brushing daily.
-Owners will want to invest in solid grooming tools like steel-toothed combs, bristle brushes, and slicker brushes.
-Additionally, detangling sprays and other feline products may be of assistance.
+They are not hypoallergenic and carry around a lot of hair.
+All felines shed, and because this breed will have more hair than many others, they shed more.
+Tabby Maine Coon mixes need regular brushing.
+Try to do this daily or at least three times a week.
+Owners will want to invest in quality grooming tools like steel-toothed combs, bristle brushes, and slicker brushes.

 Owners should never forget to pay attention to nail trimming and feline dental care as part of the grooming process.
-These two areas often get overlooked.
-Failing to trim a cat’s nails can result in injury to the cat and damage to humans, as well as unwanted cat scratches that may not be done on purpose.
+Failing to trim a cat’s nails can result in injury to the cat and damage to humans, as well as unwanted cat scratches.
 Feline dental disease is a serious concern, and brushing their teeth regularly is one of the most significant methods owners can take to keep this big breed healthy.

 Living Requirements & Care

 These kitties need interaction and entertainment every single day.
-Though they can be left home alone for a while owners go to work or out, they should not be left alone for extended periods of time or overnight.
+They do not fare well alone for extended periods of time or overnight.
 They are very needy when it comes to affection and will start to stress out and even become aggressive if left to fend for themselves for too long.
 These cats do not simply like to interact with humans.
-This breed craves it, and being left alone for too long can cause uncontrolled and even destructive behavior, especially in a cat that is so smart.
-Owners should ensure plenty of entertainment options, tunnels, and a variety of toys to keep these big kids entertained.
+This breed craves it.
+Owners should ensure plenty of entertainment options, tunnels, cat towers, and a variety of toys.

-Training a Maine Coon Tabby cat can be both extremely easy and highly challenging.
+Training a Maine Coon Tabby mix can be both extremely easy and highly challenging.
 These incredibly smart cats will respond very well to positive behavior reinforcement.
 They will enjoy treats, cuddles, and toys as a reward for good behavior.
-Not every cat of this breed will be as trainable.
-Some may be more challenging than others.
 Because this breed is so bright, they may have an intelligent streak which can cause them to be stubborn.
-If owners notice they have trouble training their cats to do basic commands, it may be a good idea to talk to a professional trainer.
 Often intelligent kitties get the better of owners, and it may take some time for the owner to regain the upper hand.
-Any owners who feel like they are not in control of the situation should consult with a veterinarian or trainer to get some advice and be on the right track.

 This breed will need basic behavior training along with learning tricks and leash walking.
 This will help them interact well with other felines, humans, and other pets in the home.